PX4/PX4-user_guide/en/dronecan/README.md

 [DroneCAN](https://dronecan.github.io/) is a open software communication protocol for flight controllers and other [CAN](../can/README.md) devices on a vehicle to communicate with each other.

-Connecting peripherals over DroneCAN has many benefits, including: support for many different sensors and actuators, simple wiring, telemetry/feedback from servos and ESCs, wiring redundancy, and more reliable performance (especially over longer wires on large vehicles).
-Additionally, it allows the user to configure and update the firmware of all CAN-connected devices centrally through PX4.

 :::note
 PX4 requires an SD card to enable dynamic node allocation and for firmware update.
 The SD card is not used in flight.